 4. What happens if you fail to obtain a DIN?

 It is critical that all directors comply with the DIN requirements when they take effect.
 To ensure directors abide by the scheme, hefty civil and criminal penalties may apply where:

-intentionally applies for a new DIN despite holding an existing one; or
+- intentionally applies for a new DIN despite holding an existing one;

 If you are a director, or may become a director in the next twelve months, these are the key take-aways: